 First, EPLI is a financial safeguard protecting businesses against employee lawsuits alleging inappropriate or unfair acts that violate their rights.
 Regardless of merit, claims regarding sexual harassment, discrimination, and wrongful termination are included in this category.

 Next, according to data collected by the Equal Employment Opportunity Commission (EEOC), roughly 42% of all EPLI claims were filed against small private businesses.
-Meanwhile, the average claim award hitting $217,000.
+Meanwhile, the average claim award hit $217,000.
 Also, skimming on coverage can be a costly, devastating mistake.
 Here’s what you need to know.

 How expensive is Employment Practices Liability Insurance?

 Premiums.
-The overall cost of your EPLI policy will vary depending on a few risk factors, such as number of employees, the thoroughness of your anti-discrimination and anti-harassment policies and procedures, and whether your company has ever had any EEOC complaints or lawsuits in the past.
+The overall cost of your EPLI policy will vary depending on a few risk factors, such as the number of employees, the thoroughness of your anti-discrimination and anti-harassment policies and procedures, and whether your company has ever had any EEOC complaints or lawsuits in the past.

 How does my business stack up?

 What do you think you should look out for?
 Do you know your “risk profile”?
 Does your policy keep you thoroughly protected under both state and local laws?
 When researching EPLI coverage, take extra care to understand what types of claims are covered carefully.
 While less inclusive policies may save you some money in the long run, they can fail to protect you when you need it most.